tarantool/doc/doc/reference/reference_sql/sql.rst

    an error if any of the rules is violated.
 #.
 Tarantool finds the set of rows that are to be deleted.
 #.
 Tarantool executes constraint checks and trigger actions and the actual deletion.
-#.
-Tarantool deletes the set of matching rows from the table.

 .. // append to 3: in the order described by section Order of Execution in Data-Change Statements.